klappdev/property/README.md

 };
 ```

-In future expects add getters and setters for reference <br/>
+In future expects improve getters and setters for reference <br/>
-and pointer to array and function. <br/>
+and pointer to function with varidic arguments. <br/>
-Also add version setters and getters with volatile qualifier.

 Requirements:<br/>
 Standard: C++14 <br/>